ethankook/CSE15LabReport5/LabWriteUp.md

 fi
 ```

-From the TA response, I tried printing the lastline variable, which printed "OK (2 Test)".
+From the TA response, I tried printing the lastline variable, which printed "OK (2 Tests)".
 From this, I realized that the bug only happens for passed tests, so I edited the if statement to the following structure:

 ```
 if (passes)